opalj/opal/README.markdown

 # Structure
 BAT consists of four main projects:

-* Core: This project defines the core functionality necessary for reading and analyzing Java class files.
+* **Core**: This project defines the core functionality necessary for reading and analyzing Java class files.
 Util: Technically belongs to the Core project, but contains some sources that need to be compiled before we can compile core.
 It contains in particular Scala Macros.
 **Core** and **Util** are mature.

-* AI: This project will implement a small abstract interpretation framework (This is work in progress.)
+* **AI**: This project will implement a small abstract interpretation framework (This is work in progress.)

-* Dependencies: This project is concerned with checking a project's source code dependencies (This project is currently under revision.)
+* **Dependencies**: This project is concerned with checking a project's source code dependencies (This project is currently under revision.)

-* Demo: Depends on all the other projects and contains fully working code that demonstrates how to use BAT.
+* **Demo**: Depends on all the other projects and contains fully working code that demonstrates how to use BAT.